 Nevertheless, green beans and pasta can actually get along famously.
-There is a type of pasta (see photo left) variously called caserecce, gemelli or strozzapreti, which have something of a similar shape to green beans, so they pair nicely.
-And green beans get along famously with tomatoes, as in the classic fagiolini in umido, so it doesn’t take too much of a leap of the imagination to put the three elements—pasta, green beans and tomatoes—together for a tasty treat.
+There is a type of pasta (see photo left) variously called caserecce, gemelli or strozzapreti, which have a similar shape to green beans, so they pair nicely.
+And green beans get along famously with tomatoes, as in the classic fagiolini in umido, so it doesn’t take too much of a leap of the imagination to put the three elements—pasta, green beans and tomatoes—together.
+It’s a trio that you’re bound to like.

 - 500g (1 lb) caserecce or other pasta